 Dulce de leche (also known as manjar, manjar blanco, and arequipe) is a thick caramel sauce made from milk and sugar.
 Dulce de leche is the key ingredient in many Latin desserts and pastries.
 It has a rich caramel flavor that pairs well with both fruit and chocolate, and it makes a wonderful filling for cakes.
 Enjoy this collection of desserts, or try dulce de leche in your own recipes.
-I promise you'll get hooked.
+We promise you'll get hooked.

 01 of 08

 Homemade dulce de leche requires a little extra time and patience, but the results are superior to store-bought.
-This step by step guide will show you exactly how to make it the old-fashioned way.

 You can also make chocolate dulce de leche, which tastes like caramel fudge.